Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 ---|---|

-After breakfast, we will continue our journey through beautiful terraced fields and small settlements.
+Day 4 of the Makalu Base Camp trek itinerary takes us through beautiful terraced fields and small settlements.
 The trail is mostly gradual, making it an easier day compared to the previous one.
 As we gain elevation, the air becomes fresher, and we will see a change in vegetation, with more rhododendrons and oak trees lining the path.
 Tashigaon is the last major village before we enter higher altitudes.
-This Sherpa village offers a warm welcome, and delightful dishes.
+This Sherpa village offers a warm welcome and delightful dishes.

 Itinerary Fact | Details |